sayyedrabeeh/Python-FullStack/Python/theory/Python/README.md

 | Namespace | A **dictionary** storing all the names     |
 | Scope     | The **room** where those names can be used |

+---

+**Local scope** is the body of any Python function or lambda expression.
+This scope contains the names that you define inside the function.
+These names are only visible from within the function.
+Python creates a local scope when you call a function, so you’ll have as many different local scopes as function calls.
+This is true even if you call the same function multiple times, or recursively.
+Each call creates a new local scope.

+**Enclosing scope** is a scope that exists only for nested functions and is defined by the outer or enclosing function.
+This scope contains the names that you define within the enclosing function.
+The names in the enclosing scope are visible from the code of the inner and outer functions.

+🔹 What is an Enclosing Function?
+An enclosing function is a function that contains another function inside it.

+The outer function is called the enclosing function.

+The inner function is called a nested function or inner function.

+The enclosing function creates an enclosing scope for the inner one.

+**Global scope** is the topmost scope in a Python program or interactive session.
+This scope contains all of the names that you define at the top level of a script or module.
+Names in this scope are visible from everywhere in your code.

+**Built-in scope** is a special scope that Python creates or loads whenever you run a script or open an interactive session.
+This scope contains names such as built-in functions, exceptions, and other attributes that are built into Python.
+Names in this scope are also available from everywhere in your code.

+Built-in scope is the widest and final level of scope in Python, containing all the predefined names

+Examples include:

+Functions: print(), len(), type(), input(), range(), sum()

+Constants: True, False, None

+Types: int, str, list, dict, float

+Exceptions: ValueError, TypeError, ZeroDivisionError

+These are always available anywhere in your code, unless you override them locally.

+        From the built-in module:
+        import builtins
+---

+a given name exists in both the local and the global scope, then you’ll get the value associated with the name in the local scope.

+You’ll always have at least two active scopes: the global and built-in ones.
+These two scopes will always be available for you.